osisoft/PI-Adapter/V1/Diagnostics/Stream count.md

 # Stream count

-The Diagnostics.StreamCountEvent dynamic type includes these values, which are logged in a stream with the id {componentid}.StreamCount.
+The Diagnostics.StreamCountEvent dynamic type includes the following values, which are logged in a stream with the id {componentid}.StreamCount.
 The stream count and type count include only types and streams created for sequential data received from a data source.

 | Property    | Type   | Description                                       |
 | ----------- | ------ | ------------------------------------------------- |